publisha/publisha.github.io/pages/multiplatform_at_home2.md

 Don't play the audio automatically; give the user the opportunity to play the music if they are so inclined.

 To this end, you will need to provide audio buttons (use the method above for the `button` code) and style this block of buttons so that they display in a fixed position as the page scrolls.
+It may be desirable to add these buttons to the menu at the top of the screen if yours is set to be fixed.